 In the State of Florida, a person injured as the result of another person’s negligence is able to recover damages for emotional injuries as well as physical injuries.
 The emotional damages recognized under Florida law include things like loss of consortium, loss of enjoyment of life (depression), anxiety, and many other non-physical types of damages.

 Emotional damages aren’t as easy to see as a physical injury, like a broken leg or a spinal cord injury.
-Which means that emotional damage claims are vulnerable to being fraudulently made.
+This means that emotional damage claims are vulnerable to being fraudulently made.
 Sadly, in Florida especially, there are a lot of bad actors who are always looking for a way to make a fast buck, and filing a fraudulent insurance claim for emotional harm has been a common tactic of these wrongdoers.

 So, in order to prevent these fake claims, Florida lawmakers established the “impact rule” as a method of sorting out the phony claims from the real personal injury claims.
-Under the “impact rule,” the law provides that there must be a physical harm or “impact” before there can be an award of emotional distress damages.
+Under the “impact rule,” the law provides that there must be physical harm or “impact” before there can be an award of emotional distress damages.

 However, this rule doesn’t always apply.
 There are situations where Florida law makes an exception to this general rule, and will allow the recovery of emotional distress damages without the need for accompanying evidence of physical injury or harm.